 - Are antibiotics a suitable treatment for the common cold?

-- How do you prevent the common cold?
+- Is it possible to prevent the common cold?

-How is the common cold diagnosed?
+How is the common cold transmitted?